Portland Cerebral Palsy Lawyer

 For any content issues please Contact Us.

 If you have a child with cerebral palsy and live in Portland, Oregon, chances are you are familiar with the city’s reputation for providing quality resources and care to children with disabilities.
 But, are you familiar with your rights if your child’s injuries were caused by medical negligence?

-Medical negligence before, during, and after birth can lead to lifelong consequences for victims.
-Fortunately, birth injuries caused by medical negligence doesn’t always lead to a child developing cerebral palsy, but if it does, parents should not have to pay for the overwhelming medical expenses alone.
+Medical negligence before, during, and after birth, can lead to lifelong consequences for victims.
+Fortunately, birth injuries caused by medical negligence doesn’t always lead to a child developing cerebral palsy.
+Still, if it does, parents should not have to pay for the overwhelming medical expenses alone.

 Doctors are expected to follow reasonable standards of care.
 For instance, if a doctor fails to schedule an emergency C-section when necessary, such as when fetal distress is determined, that would not be considered a reasonable and expected standard of care.
 Such mistakes could lead to infant brain damage, cerebral palsy, and a multitude of other medical issues.

 A similar case occurred in a Portland-area hospital in 2005, when three physicians were accused of failing to provide the standards of care required of them when a woman went through prolonged labor.

 Delayed C-Section Lawsuit Leads to Successful Settlement for Boy with Cerebral Palsy

 In 2015, the parents of Maverick Ramseyer sued Silverton Hospital after claiming physicians failed to schedule and carry out a C-section in time.
 Maverick’s mother, Elizabeth, said she chose the hospital, around an hour away from Portland, because it was homey and “quaint,” according to USA Today.